eric-yim/simvascular_scripts/README.md

 1. Construct a segmentation through the SimVascular GUI.
 1. From the project's Segmentations folder, copy the .ctgr file to the current repository.
 1. Make edits at the top of the contour\_to\_mesh.py file to specify directory names and expansion of segmentation control points.
 1. In SimVascular, open the Python console and press play.
-(Note: graphics halt execution of code. and continue if graphics window is closed)
+(Note: graphics halt execution of code.
+Code continues if graphics window is closed.)